csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 readme.md
 ```

-[The output of a git repository - note the `.git` folder, this is the database of tracked changes.
+*The output of a git repository - note the `.git` object, this is the database of tracked changes.*

 Git was originally developed to help software developers work collaboratively on software projects, but it can be and is used for managing revisions to any plain text file, including markdown and LaTex documents, or spreadsheets stored as comma or tab separated values.

 Git cannot version control document types that have special formatting or complex structures, such as Word documents and PDFs, though both file types can be stored in Git repositories.

-Once installed, interaction with Git is done through the Command Prompt in Windows, or the Terminal on Mac/Linux.
+Once installed, interaction with Git is generally done through a terminal using a shell.
+A suitable shell is included by default in Mac and Linux.
+When installing Git on Windows, the install will include the Git Bash shell.

+### GitHub

-***GitHub*** on the other hand is a popular website for hosting and sharing Git repositories remotely.
+GitHub on the other hand is a popular website for hosting and sharing Git repositories remotely.
 It offers a web interface and provides functionality and a mixture of both free and paid services for working with such repositories.
 The majority of the content that GitHub hosts is open source software, though increasingly it is being used for other projects such as open access journals (e.g. [Journal of Open Source Software](https://joss.theoj.org/)), blogs, and regularly updated text books.

----

 ## Getting Started with Git

 ### Setting up Git

-When we use Git on a new computer for the first time, we need to configure a few things.
+When we use Git on a computer for the first time, we need to configure a few things.
 The basic elements of a configuration for Git are:

 * Your name and email address,
 * What your preferred text editor is,